-- 4.3.1 Climate: No change from what is described in the FEIS and the 2013 SEA. - 4.3.2 Geomorphology: No change from what is described in the FEIS and the 2013 SEA. - 4.3.3 Air Quality: No change from what is described in the FEIS the 2013 SEA. - 4.3.4 Water Quality: No change from what is described in the FEIS and the 2013 SEA. - 4.3.5 Water Quantity: No change from what is described in the FEIS and the 2013 SEA. - 4.3.6 Shallow Groundwater: No change from what is described in the FEIS and the 2013 SEA. - 4.3.7 Aquifers: No change from what is described in the FEIS and the 2013 SEA. - 4.3.8 Aquatic Habitat: General aquatic habitat conditions in the project area were discussed in the FEIS and the 2013 SEA.
+4.3.1 Climate

+4.3.2 Geomorphology

+4.3.3 Air Quality

+No change from what is described in the FEIS the 2013 SEA.

+4.3.4 Water Quality

+4.3.5 Water Quantity

+4.3.6 Shallow Groundwater

+4.3.7 Aquifers

+4.3.8 Aquatic Habitat

+General aquatic habitat conditions in the project area were discussed in the FEIS and the 2013 SEA.
 This included data observations from 2010, 2011 and 2012.
 Since the 2013 SEA, additional observations on aquatic habitat quality, including fish and macroinvertebrate communities, were made in the project area in 2017.
 Collectively from these recent observations, habitat quality for the Red River and tributaries within the project area generally ranges from "fair" to "poor".
 This is based on qualitative habitat observations and available Index of Biotic Integrity (IBI) tools that characterize river health based on the biological community.
-Further details on assessments of habitat quality for the Red River and tributaries are included in Appendix G. - 4.3.9 Fish Passage and Biological Connectivity: No change from what is described in the FEIS and the 2013 SEA.
+Further details on assessments of habitat quality for the Red River and tributaries are included in Appendix G.

+4.3.9 Fish Passage and Biological Connectivity